wp-plugins/imajize/README.txt

 = 1.0 =
 * First release

+= 1.0.1 =
+* Background transparency added to remove a thin white line appearing on pages having a background color other than white

 == Upgrade Notice ==

 = 1.0 =
 * Readme update
 * Icon and banner

+= 1.0.1 =
+* Removes a thin white horizontal line that appeared on pages having a background color other than white